ZhuangLab/storm-analysis/doc/source/analysis.rst

 sCMOS
 -----

-This is many ways very similar to 3D-DAOSTORM, but it is designed to handle the analysis of data from sCMOS cameras.
+This is essentially identical to 3D-DAOSTORM, but it is designed to handle the analysis of data from sCMOS cameras.
 In order for this to work well you will need to have a calibration file containing the offset, gain and variance for each camera pixel.